theodi/open-standards-guidebook/src/introduction/types-of-open-standards-for-data.md

 # Types of open standards for data

 There are thousands of open standards for data in use every day around the world.
+To help make sense of them, we grouped standards according to their main purpose and products.

 <div class="callout" markdown="1">
-To help make sense of them, we grouped standards according to their main purpose and products, including to:
+**Open standards include:**

 * **share vocabularies** and common language using common models, attributes and definitions, with outputs like: registers, taxonomies, vocabularies and ontologies